Missouri Botanical Garden in St. Louis, Missouri — The American Midwest (Upper Plains)

 Constructed between 1859 and 1860, this neoclassic building is one of only five original structures at the Garden by Henry Shaw.
 While the exterior was designed by George l.Barnett, the interior resembles Museum No. 2, the Economic Botany Museum at the Royal Botanic Gardens, Kew.

-During Shaw’s lifetime, the building served as a natural history museum, a library, and herbarium, with more than 60,000 specimens, and was a visible reminder to all visitors that this Garden was more than just a pretty park, but also a scientific institution.
+During Shaws lifetime, the building served as a natural history museum, a library, and herbarium, with more than 60,000 specimens, and was a visible reminder to all visitors that this Garden was more than just a pretty park, but also a scientific institution.

 Made of Missouri limestone and locally manufactured bricks, the building retains many of its original architectural features, such as the tile floors, built-in bookcases, and woodwork.
-The original ceiling mural, painted by Leon Pomaréde, was restored in 1930 along with the ceiling.
+The original ceiling mural, painted by Leon Pomarιde, was restored in 1930 along with the ceiling.
 During the 20th century, the building was used for research, meeting space, office space and even a restaurant.

 Topics.
 This historical marker is listed in these topic lists: Architecture • Education • Horticulture & Forestry.
+A significant historical year for this entry is 1859.

 Location.
-38° 36.74′ N, 90° 15.453′ W. Marker is in Missouri Botanical Garden in St. Louis, Missouri.
+38° 36.74′ N, 90° 15.453′ W. Marker is in St. Louis, Missouri.
+It is in Missouri Botanical Garden.
+It can be reached from Tower Grove Avenue.
 Touch for map.
 Marker is at or near this postal address: 4344 Shaw Boulevard, Saint Louis MO 63110, United States of America.
 Touch for directions.

 More about this marker.
 The Museum Building is on the grounds of the Missouri Botanical Garden.
 The building is closed for renovation.